 8.2 What procedure applies to employment-related complaints?
 Is conciliation mandatory before a complaint can proceed?
+Does an employee have to pay a fee to submit a claim?

 At an ordinary court, once an action is brought, it will go through oral proceedings and examination of evidence.
 Conciliation is not mandatory before a complaint can proceed.